Big C: Merger with Groupe Casino

-After the Asian financial crisis of 1997, Big C Supercenter PCL formed a business alliance with France-based Groupe Casino, known for its Géant stores.
+After 1997 Asian financial crisis, Big C Supercenter PCL formed a business alliance with France-based Groupe Casino, known for its Géant stores.
 Groupe Casino bought 530 million shares of a capital increase in 1999, making them the largest shareholder after the company's recapitalization.
 After securing the controlling stake in Big C, Groupe Casino sold Big C's garment business in order to concentrate only on retail activity to strengthen the efficiency of the operation.